 - In 2016, a member of the Bali Reptile Rescue company was bitten by a king cobra and died at Jembrana hospital in West Bali.
 I Putu Agus Edi Darmawan was relocating a mother cobra and eggs for their protection when he was bitten on the finger.
 He was a valued member of the Bali snake community and had been doing snake rescues for 15 years at the time of his death.
 (Source: Tribun News)

-- In 2017, an Australian woman was bitten after she stepped on a brown snake.
+- In 2017, an Australian woman was bitten after she stepped on a brown snake in Ubud.
 According to the account, she became violently ill within minutes after being bitten, and started vomiting and losing consciousness, but she was given anti-venom at an Ubud hospital and survived.
 (Source: Perth Now)

 - In 2019, a 12 year old Balinese girl in Gianyar died after being bitten on the hand by a small black snake while sleeping (Source: Nusa Bali).
 According to another news article, there were 126 snake bites treated by Buleleng hospital in this year alone, which is a shocking number if true.
 (Source: Nusa Bali)